smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 If feasible:

-* Investigate vector grid styling (I don't think it is possible)
+* Investigate vector grid styling, e.g. grid labels (I don't think it is possible)
 * Get SVG to support layers

 ## In progress (February/March 2018):